 I’ll tell you something that I was told when I first started trading…

-Perhaps one of the most important skills that a trader must develop is ‘patience’.
+Perhaps one of the most important skills that a trader must develop in order to control emotions in trading is "patience".
 The ability to let a trade pass them by, safe in the knowledge that there will always be another setup at a later date…

 As you learn to trade, you must remember that we are trying to make as much money as possible, while losing as little as possible.
 We accept that there are going to be losses, but we seek to minimize these losses.